 Khadga Devi Mandir

-There's a high set of steps to the right of the old town street that lead you up to several new destinations.
+There's a high set of steps to the left of the old town street that lead you up to several new destinations.
 The first of which is Bandipur's largest temple known as Khadga Devi Mandir.

 Set within a boundary wall you can enter the courtyard the large white rectangular block style temple sits in.
 For many it's not that an impressive a building but what sits inside is one of Nepal's prized artifacts.

 Legend has it the sword Shiva gave the Magar king Mukunda Sen of Palpa in 16th century sits inside the temple.
 Every year during the Dashain festival the sword is brought out.
 However it remains wrapped in cloth as it's believed that if people look at it they will die as if struck by it.

 If you like a bit of a walk then a trail veering to the east leads to a well kept Buddhist monastery perched at the end of a trail.

 The trail is unmarked but locals will point you in the right direction.
 It takes about 30-45 minutes to reach from Khadga Devi Mandir at a gentle stroll.
 There's usually a monk in residence and there's a peaceful garden in front of the monastery where you can sit and relax.

 Ask many Nepali what the highlight of Bandipur is and Tudikhel is likely to be at the top of the list.
 Tudikhel is a former parade ground that now serves as a makeshift football pitch and picnic area at the top of a hill.